Skip to content

 Spotted Lanternfly (Photo: Lawrence Barringer, Pennsylvania Department of Agriculture, Bugwood.org)

 The spotted lanternfly is one beautiful bug.
-With its wings outspread, an adult resembles an abstract painting, sporting geometric splotches of red, yellow, black and white.
+With its wings outspread, an adult resembles an abstract painting, sporting geometric splotches of red, yellow, black, and white.
 Unfortunately, it’s also a very destructive bug — which has led to an all-out effort to prevent it from infesting New York State.

-And YOU can support that effort.
+And many of us in key N.Y. counties can support that effort.

 Native to China, Vietnam and other parts of Asia, Lycorma delicatula immigrated to the U.S. in 2014, arriving on shipments of stone countertops delivered to Berks County, Pennsylvania.
-Since then, they have spread into New Jersey, Delaware, Maryland and Virginia.
-Single specimens of adults or egg masses also have been found in 15 New York counties, including Albany, Orange, Ulster and Westchester.
+Since then, they have spread into New Jersey, Delaware, Maryland, and Virginia.
+Single specimens of adults or egg masses also have been found in 15 New York counties, including Albany, Orange, Ulster, and Westchester.

 Spotted Lanternfly (Photo: Lawrence Barringer, Pennsylvania Department of Agriculture, Bugwood.org)